iamslash/TIL/docker/README.md

 # get a bash from a alive container
 # > docker exec
 > docker exec -it myubuntu /bin/bash
+# get a bash as root user
+> docker exec -it -u root jenkins /bin/bash
 ```

 ## Dockerfile Instruction